miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Lowered gainable Humanity points and restored killer's phone call.
 +Restored one dog model to and fixed sounds and actions at junkyard.
 Removed Masquerade violation and failure for convincing the killer.
-Made killer react to Diner violence and quest independent from Muddy.
+Made killer react to diner violence and quest independent from Muddy.
 Corrected freezes on meeting the killer and Gimble while Obfuscated.

 Ocean House: